searls/rubbycop/manual/caching.md

 are no changes in:
 * the contents of the inspected file
 * RubbyCop configuration for the file
-* the options given to `rubocop`, with some exceptions that have no bearing on which offenses are reported
+* the options given to `rubbycop`, with some exceptions that have no bearing on which offenses are reported
-* the Ruby version used to invoke `rubocop`
+* the Ruby version used to invoke `rubbycop`
-* version of the `rubocop` program (or to be precise, anything in the source code of the invoked `rubocop` program)
+* version of the `rubbycop` program (or to be precise, anything in the source code of the invoked `rubbycop` program)

 ### Enabling and Disabling the Cache